- Tullin ohjeet

 Supplementary units

-Value details of the goods
+Value information of the goods

 Statistical value